guyroyse/woodchuckin/code/README.md

 ## Making Predictions

+This can be done with `redis-cli` which is easily accessible like this:

+    $ redis-cli

+If you don't have Redis installed locally, you can use Docker for `redis-cli`:

+    $ docker run -it --network host --rm redis redis-cli

-This can be done with `redis-cli`.
-Just use the RG.TRIGGER command, the event you want to trigger, and the latitude and longitude.
+Regardless, one you'rer in `redis-cli`, just use the RG.TRIGGER command followed by the event you want to trigger and the latitude and longitude.
 For example, here's the prediction for Punxsutawney, Pennsylvania:

     > RG.TRIGGER woodchuckin 40.9437 -78.9709